2015-2016 Course Catalog (pdf)

 8th Grade: Reading, Mathematics, Civics and Economics, and Science

 The purpose of the testing is to provide information about student achievement.
 Scores from the tests will be used to determine whether students fail to meet standards, are proficient in meeting the standards, or are advanced in the standards

 VDOE and Fairfax County Public Schools (FCPS) have an electronic device policy which is to be followed during all SOL testing.
 To maintain test security, the possession of these devices (e.g., cell phones/mobile communication devices) in the testing room is prohibited.
 If a student is discovered with a prohibited electronic device while in a test environment, the student’s test will be stopped, the electronic device will be confiscated, and the student will be removed from the test environment.
 School administrators, consistent with the Acceptable Use Policy and Student Rights & Responsibilities, have authority to search the “item of personal belonging” (e.g., the cell phone or mobile device) if it is believed to contain evidence of a violation of school regulations (in this case, cheating).
-School administrators have the right to apply school-based consequences based upon their investigation of the situation.
+School administrators have the right to apply school-based consequences, which would result in the student’s test being coded as having cheated, based upon their investigation of the situation.
 Please talk to your student about the electronic device policy and the serious consequences of violating it.

 The Virginia Board of Education is allowing elementary and middle school students who fail SOL tests by a narrow margin (scoring between a 375 and 399) to be retested before the end of the year provided parental permission is obtained.
 In grades 3-8, a student’s performance on the SOL does not impact the student’s grade in the class, nor their academic record.
-We will notify you if your child falls into this category to obtain your permission to retest.
-On the following page is the permission slip that you will be required to complete.
+We will notify you by email if your child falls into this category to obtain your permission to retest.
+The permission slip can be found below.

 A student performance report with your child’s scores will be mailed to your home in August.